2014 Kiss of Love protest: Activities

-Further activities

-The protest went viral on social networking sites and in the news media.
-The opposing groups allegedly compelled the Facebook authorities to block the Kiss of Love page through mass reporting on November 3.
-All of the administrators' profile pages were blocked as well.
-One of the administrators said that the Kiss of Love page had 50,000 members at the time of blocking.
-The page was reinstated later that day and the number of members soon crossed 75,000.
-Supporters of the campaign had been posting pictures of them kissing on social networking sites.

-Kollam-based women's rights activist Resmi R Nair was the co-founder and spokesperson of the Kiss of Love protest.
-Another activist, Rehana Fathima, also participated in the protest along with her partner, filmmaker Manoj K Sreedhar.

 A group of students at Maharaja's College, Ernakulam protested against moral policing by conducting an event named 'Hug of Love'.
 All the participants were later suspended for 10 days by the college authorities for violating their code of conduct.

-Another group of students from the Government Law College Kozhikode organized an event called Hug of Love on 10/12/2014.
+Another group of students from the Government Law College Kozhikode organized an event called Hug of Love on 10 December.
 Authorities took this as an act of indiscipline and served show cause notice to participants.

-A protest against moral policing in Thiruvananthapuram with kisses and hugs under the banner 'kiss against fascism' was conducted before the Kairali theatre complex during the 19th International Film Festival of Kerala (IFFK) on 13 December 2014.
+A protest against moral policing in Thiruvananthapuram with kisses and hugs under the banner 'kiss against fascism' was conducted before the Kairali theatre complex during the 19th International Film Festival of Kerala (IFFK) on 13 December.

-Kiss In The Streets

 A Kiss protest dubbed 'Kiss In The Streets' was organized on 7 December in Kozhikode.
 Right-wing opponents of the kiss protest issued threats before the event, stating that protesters would be stripped naked in public if they attempted to kiss.
 The event was marred by violence towards the protesters by Shiv Sena and Hanuman Sena.
 Police caned and took the Kiss of Love protesters and their opponents into preventive custody.
 Protesters claimed that Kerala Police were more brutal than their right-wing opponents.